 An effective way to save for emergencies is to add it into your budget as a recurring expense.
-By treating savings like a bill that has to be paid you can ensure that your emergency stash grows consistently.
+By treating savings like a bill that has to be paid, you can ensure your emergency stash grows consistently.

 Emergency funds are meant to be liquid savings, meaning you can tap into them when you need them.
 For that reason, you may want to use a high-yield savings account or money market account to hold your money, in place of a certificate of deposit (CD) or investment account.

 Day 5: Save for Retirement

 While you may not track your retirement savings every week, it's still important to have this item on your financial self-care checklist.
 Knowing how much you're saving (or not saving) toward retirement can help you determine how likely you are to reach your goal.

 Investing through a 401(k) or 403(b) is often the easiest place to start with retirement planning.
 Many employers make it easy to save by making enrollment automatic when you're hired.
 If you're not sure whether you're enrolled in a retirement plan at work, get in touch with your human resources department.
 They can tell if you're signed up, what you're investing in, and how much you're contributing each payday.